ST-1101-gif/notes/git/git.md

 A file is called a "blob", and it's just a bunch of bytes.
 A directory is called a "tree", and it maps names to blobs or trees.
 A snapshot is the top-level tree that is being tracked.
+A commit is a combination of log messages, other metadata (commit date, author, etc.), a reference to a tree, and references to parent commits.

 ```
 // a file is a bunch of bytes